Functional response

 A functional response in ecology is the intake rate of a consumer as a function of food density (the amount of food available in a given ecotope).
 It is associated with the numerical response, which is the reproduction rate of a consumer as a function of food density.
 Following C. S. Holling, functional responses are generally classified into three types, which are called Holling's type I, II, and III.
+These were formulated using laboratory experiments where participants collected disks from a board of increasing disk density.
+Thus, the resulting formulae are often referred to as Holling's Disk Equations.

 Type I

-Type I functional response assumes a linear increase in intake rate with food density, either for all food densities, or only for food densities up to a maximum, beyond which the intake rate is constant.
+The type I functional response assumes a linear increase in intake rate with food density, either for all food densities, or only for food densities up to a maximum, beyond which the intake rate is constant.
 The linear increase assumes that the time needed by the consumer to process a food item is negligible, or that consuming food does not interfere with searching for food.
 A functional response of type I is used in the Lotka–Volterra predator–prey model.
 It was the first kind of functional response described and is also the simplest of the three functional responses currently detailed.